Pierre Poilievre Approval Rating

 Insights

-As per the Angus Reid poll, unlike Pierre Poilievre, Trudeau enjoys an advantage in terms of personal appeal among women, whereas Poilievre holds the opposite—a significant advantage among men.
+As per the Abacus Data, unlike Pierre Poilievre, Trudeau enjoys an advantage in terms of personal appeal among women, whereas Poilievre holds the opposite—a significant advantage among men.
 When comparing views among respondents of similar ages, Poilievre receives considerably more favorable opinions from men than from women.
-Currently, Poilievre’s support is particularly robust in Alberta and Saskatchewan, while he garners the least favor in Quebec, with just a 24 percent approval rating.
+Currently, Poilievre’s support is particularly robust in Alberta and Saskatchewan, while he garners the least favor in Quebec.

-- The Conservatives under Pierre Poilievere have seen a massive surge in acceptance in the last couple of months.
-As per the latest data, the Conservatives are now 10 points ahead of the Liberals.
-The voting intention towards the Conservatives has witnessed a massive gain.
-Currently, Conservatives are positioned to win nearly 180 seats while the Liberals’ tally could fall below 100 seats.
+• The Conservatives under Pierre Poilievre have seen a massive surge in acceptance in the last couple of months.
+As per the latest data, the Conservatives are now 17 points ahead of the Liberals.
+The voting intention toward the Conservatives has witnessed a massive gain.
+Currently, the Conservatives are positioned to win nearly 191 seats, while the Liberals’ tally could fall below 100 seats.

-- Poilievre is viewed much more favorably by men than women.
+• Poilievre is viewed much more favorably by men than women.
 In comparison, Trudeau holds an advantage among women in terms of his personal appeal.
+The January survey reveals that 44% of men and 37% of women would vote for the Conservatives.

 Pierre Poilievre Polls: Can Poilievre manage to beat Trudeau?